puff-dayo/Matcha-Chat/README.md

 - **Voice input**：Speak your own language in your voice with auto translation to English, WIP.
 - **[✔] Built-in translator**
 - **[✔] Wrapped LongLM support**
+- **[-] Long-term memory**: currently working with _highest_ priority.

-❤️ All data stores and computes on your local machine, powered by multiple LLM models.
+❤️ All data stores and computes on your local machine, powered by multiple machine learning models.

 ## Installation Guide

 --- Hardware requirements ---

-Devices with <u>2/4/8GB of installed RAM</u> can run in text-only mode for a 1B/3B/7B model.
+Devices with <u>2/4/8GB of installed RAM</u> can run in text-only mode for a quantized 1B/3B/7B model.

 You need an additional <u>4GB of spare RAM</u> to chat with images.